-Sergeant Mike Wood Hertfordshire Constabulary
+Sergeant Mike Wood

+Hertfordshire Constabulary

-Background of the scheme
+Background to the Scheme

-The Bedfordshire, Cambridgeshire and Hertfordshire (BCH) Independent Dog Welfare Visiting scheme was established in 2012 and has taken several forms since then.
-Animal Welfare Visiting Schemes came into existence following the death of a police dog in Essex during training in 1997, which led to a loss of public confidence.
+The Bedfordshire, Cambridgeshire and Hertfordshire (BCH) Independent Dog Welfare Visiting Scheme was established in 2012 and has taken several forms since then.
+Animal Welfare Visiting Schemes came into existence following the death of a police dog in Essex during training in 1997, which undermined public confidence.
 Following a review into the training and handling launched by the Association of Chief Police Officers (ACPO) Police Dog Sub-Committee, Animal Welfare Visiting Schemes came into existence.

 A Visiting Scheme has been in place in Hertfordshire since 2006, and collaborated with Bedfordshire in 2009.
 Luton International Airport (LIA) became involved in the scheme in 20111.
-In 2012, the Independent Dog Welfare Visiting Scheme came under the responsibility of the Police and Crime Commissioner and shortly after, Cambridgeshire joined the scheme.
+In 2012, the Independent Dog Welfare Visiting Scheme came under the responsibility of the Police and Crime Commissioner and shortly after, Cambridgeshire Constabulary joined the scheme.